Aedif/TokenVariants/README.md

 Will disable the confirmation prompt displayed when the **Disable separate pop-ups for Portrait and Token art** is enabled.
 Two pop-ups will always be shown.

-#### Disable right-click pop-up on the character sheet portrait

-Will disable the Art Select window popping up when right-clicking the portrait on the character sheet.

 #### Disable Automatic Pop-ups

 Automatic pop-ups can be disabled for type of actor (PC, NPC, Vehicle) and the type of event (Actor Create, Token Create, Token Copy+Paste).